MLB playoff picture all set, best-of-3 matchups start Friday - WHIZ News

 The postseason, expanded from 10 teams last year to 12 this season, begins Friday with a newly created wild-card round.
 All four series are best two of three — three days in a row, no breaks, with the higher seed hosting every game.

-At Citi Field, the New York Mets figure to throw aces Scherzer and deGrom at the San Diego Padres, featuring big-hitting Machado and Soto.
-The Mets’ bid to win the NL East ended when they were eliminated by the defending World Series champion Atlanta Braves, so New York wound up as the top NL wild-card team.
+At Citi Field, New York figures to throw aces Scherzer and deGrom at San Diego, featuring big-hitting Machado and Soto.
+The Mets’ bid to win the NL East ended when they were beaten out by the defending World Series champion Atlanta Braves, so New York wound up as the top NL wild-card team.

 “We have to go on the road and play against a tough team and beat some of the best pitchers in the game,” Machado said.
 “It is about going out there and enjoying the moment.”